-Laboratory batch tests on samples of amended tailings will be conclude in May 2007.
+Laboratory batch tests on samples of amended tailings will continue in 2008.
 The batch tests include the carbon sources used in the field tests plus fish/wood compost and phosphate amended peat and brewery waste.
 Solid-phase samples will be collected from the batch experiments for microbial enumerations, geochemical extractions and mineralogical evaluations.
+Batch tests conducted in 2005 and 2007 suggest that municipal biosolids supported the highest SRB populations and rates of sulfate reduction.
+Measurable sulfate reduction was observed with an amendment containing only peat, which contrasts somewhat with results from the field tests.
+A decrease in pH associated with addition of 50 wt % dried brewery waste may have limited SRB activity.
+The batch test dose was more than an order of magnitude higher than that applied in the field tests.

-Laboratory column tests are planned to commence in June 2007 to help define the rates of nutrient consumption and determine the relative effectiveness of different carbon amendments.
+Laboratory column tests began in 2007 and will continue in 2008 to help define the rates of nutrient consumption and determine the relative effectiveness of different carbon amendments.
 The results from the laboratory tests will augment the findings from the field test cells.